devhamadyousaf/FALCON-GLOBAL-CONSULTING/README.md

 bun dev
 ```
 done
-I hope my edits will work and it will work IA, and it did work so yeah, hell yeah
+I hope my edits will work and it will work IA, and it did work so yeah, hell yeah, hell yeah
 Here we go again
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 But wait for some time